 Of course, if you’re preparing for a test like TOEFL, TOEIC, or IELTS, you will have to deal with comprehension questions.
 In that case, sure—do some practice tests.
 It makes sense to familiarize yourself with the structure and expectations of these exams.
 However, real comprehension stems from long-term exposure to the language, not from answering quiz questions.

-Want to ace the comprehension section of an exam?
-Read and listen to massive amounts of content.
+Besides, if you want to ace the comprehension section of an exam, you should be reading and listening to massive amounts of content.
 Build up your vocabulary.
 Make the language feel natural.
 Then, when the test comes, answering the questions will be easy.
 But if you make comprehension questions your primary method of learning, you’re just slowing yourself down.

 Final Thoughts